Trailer: WM resin & 3D printed

 over a coat of chipping fluid to the lower parts where dirt and mud might accumulate.
 I then chipped off areas of the paint with a downward streaking motion.
 The

-tyres were hand painted with my favourite brush applied acrylic colour; Vallejo dark rubber, and
+tyres were hand painted with my favourite brush applied acrylic colour; Vallejo dark rubber.
+A final weathering round was completed with a combination of mud coloured acrylics and enamels.

 I sourced my 3.7cm ammo boxes from various aftermarket companies with the best value option being Bronco's Sd.Ah 52 and Sd.Kfz.6 flak kit's.
 My understanding is the Flak 43 ammo came in both 6 and 8 round boxes so I guess a combination of both would have been used.
 The Bronco Sd.Kfz.6 kit also has a spare barrel and rangefinder with transport boxes, and although the barrels cannot be used the boxes themselves make great additions.
 Other items included jerry cans, beer crates and other personal crew equipment.

 More work is yet required on the above gear to give a little bit of variation to the Dunkelgelb finish.
 Likewise the leather areas will receive some oil mapping.
+None of the accesories will be attached until the vehicle is finaly set on its base.

 March 2022